 Around March 2017, we stopped doing cold outreach entirely.
-Instead, we decided to focus on digital marketing, with the majority of our efforts being put towards content marketing.
+Instead, we decided to focus on digital marketing, with the majority of our efforts being put to publishing quality content.

-Content marketing helps transition sales from forcing a customer to buy your product to being a valuable resource that is there when your customers are ready to buy from you.
+Content marketing simplifies lead generation, turning you into a valuable resource that is there when your customers are ready to buy from you.
 Click to Tweet this.

 Related: See how we build content strategies for our partners

 4. Content marketing lets you control the conversation